Technology in Architectural Practice

 Posted 03-28-2023 05:26 PM

-I'm not sure if you've got an Ipad but Sketchup now has an ipad version that comes with a standard pro subscription (I'm pretty sure it's around $300 USD).
-Best of all you can continue where you left off when you get back into the office...
+I'm not sure if you've got an Ipad, but Sketchup now has an iPad version that comes with a standard pro subscription (I'm pretty sure it's around $300 USD).
+Best of all you can continue where you left off when you return to the office...
 No disconnect.

-If you're looking at collaborating with other parties that don't have Sketchup you can use a plugin called PlusArchitect that enables you to export the 3d model to a browser so contractors engineers and clients can comment or build a designed.
+If you're looking at collaborating with other parties that don't have Sketchup, you can use a PlusArchitect plugin that enables you to export the 3d model to a browser so contractors, engineers and clients can comment or build a design.

 • 7.
 RE: Seeking recommendations for digital sketch tools